MechanicalPython/ironacer/README.md

 controlled water hose.

 ## General structure
-Take a photo every second, analyse the photo to squirrels, detect the location of the squirrel, operate the anti-squirrel measure.
+Take a photo every second, analyse the photo to squirrels, darknet_detect the location of the squirrel, operate the anti-squirrel measure: darknet_detect, find, strike.

-## Next Step
+## Finding the squirrel.
-Create a bot that will use yolo to take photos of squirrels it sees and send it to the telegram chat.
+From a single image, to find the location of the squirrel I need the distance from the camera, and the angle from the center the squirrel is.

-## Project structure
+### Distance
-- utils.py - Holds useful classes for use across the project.
+The height of a squirrel is relatively consistent.
+So, in theory, the short side of the bounding box should be the consistent height of the squirrel.
+The

-- telegram_bot.py - Class to open and then post messages with a telegram bot.
+### Angle
--
+pi camera: 62.2 degrees horizontal, 48.8 degrees vertical.